-Custodial staff has also been essential in enforcing health and safety in schools.
-They maintain a stock of personal protective equipment to ensure readiness, and order additional supplies as needed.
-In addition, they implement routine disinfecting of all high-touch areas on a daily basis, and contact the maintenance department if a large-scale disinfecting/cleaning is required because of identified COVID cases.
-Our food service/cafeteria staff successfully implement one-way passageways through meal delivery.
-They also ensure that their workspace has the appropriate personal protective equipment and cleaning/disinfecting materials.
-Teachers, too, have helped reinforce and follow all required health precautions with students including physical distancing, maximum occupancy, regular handwashing, individual supplies, and disinfecting procedures.
-Even our bus drivers have played an important role in maintaining the safety of those students riding the bus.
-They ensure adequate space for physical distancing at bus stops and school loading and unloading zones.
-They mark or block seats that must be left vacant to ensure physical distancing, and ensure good ventilation and open/partially open windows.
-The bust company is responsible for thoroughly cleaning and disinfecting buses daily and after transporting any individual who is exhibiting symptoms of COVID-19.
+There were other staff members, too, who saw some of their responsibilities shifted to successfully guarantee the health and safety in the schools.
+Our food service staff, for example, made the necessary accommodations for the students in the cafeterias and implemented one-way passageways through meal delivery.
+They would also ensure that their workspace had the appropriate personal protective equipment and cleaning/disinfecting materials.
+In addition, Principals reported that teachers were very successful at enforcing all required health precautions with students, including physical distancing, maximum occupancy, regular handwashing, individual supplies, and disinfecting procedures.
+Even our bus drivers played an important role in maintaining the safety of those students riding the bus.
+They ensured adequate space for physical distancing at bus stops and school loading and unloading zones.
+They also marked or blocked seats that needed to be left vacant to ensure physical distancing, and ensured good ventilation and open/partially open windows.
+The bust company was responsible for thoroughly cleaning and disinfecting buses daily and specially after transporting any individual who is exhibiting symptoms of COVID-19.

-Principals have indicated that some of the main challenges in the area of health and safety arose after the reopening of the schools in the spring of 2021.
-Once students returned, it became more challenging to enforce all safety protocols (etc. COVID check-in survey, temperature checks, contact tracking); monitor the separation of student cohorts at all times, particularly in the absence of teachers and/or support staff; or enforce the routine disinfection of all high-touch areas on a daily basis.
-It has truly been a team effort to maintain the health and safety of our students and staff.
-Despite these efforts, the California Schools Staff Survey administered in February indicated that only 63% of the staff were satisfied with the safety measures and protocols adopted during COVID19.
+Principals indicated that some of the main challenges arose after the reopening of the schools in spring.
+Despite the shift in staff roles and/or responsibilities, once all schools reopened, it became more challenging to enforce all safety protocols (etc. COVID check-in survey, temperature checks, contact tracking); effectively monitor the separation of all student cohorts, particularly in the absence of teachers and/or support staff; or enforce the routine disinfection of all high-touch areas on a daily basis.
+It truly required a team effort to maintain the health and safety of our students and staff.
+This might explain why the California Schools Staff Survey administered this year indicated that only 63% of the staff were fully satisfied with the safety measures and protocols adopted during COVID19.
 We carefully analyzed these results and embraced the opportunity to continue revisiting and improving our protocols as necessary.
-However, it is important to notice that all of our schools were visited by the County Health Department this year, and all of them successfully passed their audits.

-Teaching and Learning
+\\\Teaching and Learning

 For over a year, CUSD has ensured the continuation of teaching and learning despite circumstances that interrupted normal school attendance of our students due to the COVID-19 pandemic.
-Both our Educational Services and Educational Technology Departments took a very active role in the implementation of distance learning.
-Both departments successfully designed and implemented the Distance Learning Platform for K-12 students, teachers, and parents.
-Lessons were created and instructional materials posted on the website for all grade levels every week.
+Understandably, both our Educational Services and Educational Technology Departments saw a big increase in their responsibilities and took a very active role in the implementation of distance learning.
+Both departments successfully designed and implemented the CUSD Distance Learning Platform for K-12 students, teachers, and parents.
+Lessons were created and instructional materials posted on the website for all grade levels every week; over 70% of our teachers (mostly K-8) indicated that they used the lessons provided (in full or partially).
 Accessibility guidelines for individuals with disabilities were also provided along with materials in alternative formats.
-To ensure true continuity of instruction and accessibility to distance learning resources, intensive professional development and coaching sessions have been conducted throughout the entire year for K-12 teachers.
-The EdTech Department set up a help desk for teachers and it also offered ongoing one-on-one coaching for them.
-However, we still experienced challenges offering that immediate support that teachers needed when experiencing difficulties with technology.
+To ensure true continuity of instruction and accessibility to distance learning resources, intensive professional development and coaching sessions were conducted throughout the entire year for K-12 teachers.
+The EdTech Department also set up a help desk for teachers and it also offered ongoing one-on-one coaching for them.
+These departments also took an active role in coordinating with the school sites the reopening of the schools, providing guidance and technical assistance.
+Overall, the increase in responsibilities for these departments proved to give successful outcomes, and many teachers and parents in our district have shown appreciation for the work that they did.